mitchellaldridge/Predicting-Ecommerce-Customer-Reviews/README.md

 This project’s goal is to predict a customers review rating based on other factors of their internet purchasing history.

 ## Data
-The data can be found on kaggle.com at https://www.kaggle.com/datasets/umuttuygurr/e-commerce-customer-behavior-and-sales-analysis-tr?select=ecommerce_customer_behavior_dataset.csv
+The data can be found at https://www.kaggle.com/datasets/umuttuygurr/e-commerce-customer-behavior-and-sales-analysis-tr?select=ecommerce_customer_behavior_dataset.csv

 ## Methodology
 ### Step 1: Exploratory Data Analysis